ModischFabrications/Anti-FFRB/README.md

 While I don't need Reacts community I depend on examples, which makes the tiny differences between them less important.

 [SvelteKit](https://kit.svelte.dev/) seems like a worthy addition for larger apps, but let's keep it simple for now.

+*Retrospective*: Svelte has some quirks, but it's easy to learn and use.
+Can recommend, even without SvelteKit.
+Not sure if a framework is actually necessary for such a small app though.

+### Generic detection vs trained AI
+[Tensorflow](https://www.tensorflow.org/js) could build a neuronal net to detect more complex patterns, but that would only work for my face.
+[Teachable Machine](https://teachablemachine.withgoogle.com/) is a great tool for people that skipped AI in their classes (me included).

+Ask some PhD for a cooler model or another AI-driven approach to detect more behaviors.

+Generic JS tracking libs:
+- [MediaPipe](https://mediapipe.dev/): Powerful AIO cross-platform stream analysis solution from Google
+- [Handtrack.js](https://victordibia.com/handtrack.js): Easy and simple, exact use case
+- [Handsfree.js](https://handsfree.js.org/): Alternative with additional poses

+Handtrack.js has a great demo and seems easy to use, so let's test that one for now.

+*Retrospective*: Handtrack.js is dead in the water.
+Tracking is flaky and there are a lot of obvious issues without any statement from the main dev.
+Latest release still feels like early beta, use something better!

 ### UI Library
 As I know now there are no generic UI components in Svelte (or any similar framework), so you need to choose something.
 Integration with the framework is nice, but optional.
 It should offer many components to prevent me from building ugly ones though.